overprotocol/over-faucet/README.md

 * Configure the funding account using a private key or keystore
 * Implement CAPTCHA verification to prevent abuse
-* Rate-limit requests by ETH address and IP address to prevent spam
+* Rate-limit requests by OVER address and IP address to prevent spam
 * Prevent X-Forwarded-For spoofing by specifying the number of reverse proxies

 ## Get started